 Please check the recipe card at the bottom of the post for exact quantities and detailed instructions (scroll down).

-This chocolate glaze is silky, smooth, and so divine.
+I smothered the top of the cake with a silky, smooth, and so divine chocolate glaze.
 You’ll only need 3 simple ingredients to make it.

 - Heavy cream: 1/2 cup of heavy cream that you will warm over the stovetop or in the microwave for 1-2 minutes.